pawarbi/snippets/fabric_da_bi_report.md

-# Business Intelligence Report Created by Gabric Data Agent for Sandeep Pawar
+# Business Intelligence Report Created by Fabric Data Agent for Sandeep Pawar

 **Generated on:** 2025-09-19 15:16:24